 Domestic violence cases are highly emotional and sensitive cases.

-Because domestic violence cases involving children have both criminal and CPS implications, they require the most intelligent, experienced, and discerning defense attorneys to handle them successfully.
+Because domestic violence cases involving children have criminal and CPS implications, they require the most intelligent, experienced, and discerning defense attorneys to handle them successfully.

 How does the law define Domestic Violence?